-Laundry is one of those dreaded tasks around the home; trying to get it all done in a cramped, disorganised space only makes it worse!
+The laundry is one of those dreaded tasks around the home; trying to get it all done in a cramped, disorganised laundry design only makes it worse!
 Here’s how to UN-cramp that laundry and make it work best for you!

 The best way to get your laundry in check is to organise your storage: Clean it out, Organise and Optimise!